 A limited number of vests available on the day for those who forget their own.

-No thongs or open-toed footwear, no high heels, due to gravel yards and access to workshop areas.
+No thongs, no open-toed footwear, no high heels, due to gravel yards and access to workshop areas.

 Must use designated smoking areas at depots.